hashicorp/katakoda/terraform-organize-configuration-workshop/step5.md

-In this step, you will refactor the configuration from the last step to use a module to define buckets used to host static websites.
+In this step, you will refactor your configuration to use a module to define buckets used to host static websites.

 Ensure that you are working in the `learn-terraform` directory before moving on.